PRUproject212/wizard-journey/README.md

 - One main scene is for gameplay, and one is for the Game Over screen.

 - Multiple scenes can be added for different levels.

+Game Sound
+- Add background sound to the main game and actions that affect the interface such as clicking, dragging, …

+- Add sounds for actions like Jump, dash, collect coin,  landing and dying for the main character.

+Character Upgrade:
+- Players can collect bonuses to upgrade their characters by purchasing items that add extra lives or energy tanks.

+Different Scenes:
+- One main scene is for gameplay, and one is for the Game Over screen.

+- Multiple scenes can be added for different levels.

+Differential Level Change:
+- The number of items and enemies will increase, move faster and become harder to see as the game continues.

+- Change the rate of enemy surprise appearances.

 Differential Level Change: Developing feature